misspy-dev/misspy-rewrite/README.md

 ### Feature✨
 - asynchronous
 - Fast
+- Automatic detection of Misskey version (can also be set manually)

 ### Tested Software
 - Misskey v13 onward
+-

 ### example
 An example can be found in [example directory](/example).